Carbonate Clumped Isotope Preparation

 - Click the "Break seal" button on the labview software.
 This triggers Lifter A to drop.

 - If you pulled the pyrex tube from the drawer, heat it up using a dull bushy flame that is all blue (no yellow).
 Lightly flame the pyrex tube taking care NOT to heat it up to much so as to melt or deform it.

-- Now move the T2 dry ice / ethanol slush away from the lifter and thaw T2 with the water filled dewar just as you did for your CO2 sample.
+- Now move the T2 -80 °C ethanol slush away from the lifter and thaw T2 with the water filled dewar just as you did for your CO2 sample.
 Watch G1 and wait for it to stabilize.

-- If that was your last sample, go to the "End of day routine" section below.
+- The between-sample bake out now begins.
+Set a timer for 20 to 30 minutes.
+If that was your last sample, go to the "End of day routine" section below.
 You do not need to wait for the between sample bakeout.